 The rainbow flag flies on Boston’s city hall for all of pride month annually.

-Massachusetts has the second highest proportion of LGBT+ residents in the country.
+Massachusetts has the second highest proportion of LGBTQ+ residents in the country.

-Massachusetts is home to some of the institutions of higher education best known for LGBT+ inclusion, including Emerson, Tufts, and the Massachusetts Institute of Technology.
+Massachusetts is home to some of the institutions of higher education best known for LGBTQ+ inclusion, including Emerson, Tufts, and the Massachusetts Institute of Technology.

-78% of Massachusetts residents favor strong anti-discrimination laws protecting the LGBT+ community.
+78% of Massachusetts residents favor strong anti-discrimination laws protecting the LGBTQ+ community.

-63% oppose allowing religious exemptions that discriminate against LGBT+ people in the state.
+63% oppose allowing religious exemptions that discriminate against LGBTQ+ people in the state.